num-num/ubl-invoice/README.md

 Feel free to create a pull request for code additions/changes.
 Please always follow [the PSR-2 coding standard](https://www.php-fig.org/psr/psr-2/).
 You can use [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) in your editor to ensure this, since a `phpcs.xml` file is included with this project.

-## Examples
+## Examples & Documentation

-The usage examples are to be updated in a later stage.
-For now, you can find a fairly simple `Sample.php` file in the `example` folder.
+This repository does not contain any documentation at the moment.
+For now, you can find a fairly simple example in the `SimpleInoviceTest.php` file in the `tests` unit tests folder.

+## Unit testing

+This repository does not contain contain exhaustive unit testing for all possiblities and options that are included in the code.
+Unit tests are to be created in the `tests` folder and can be run by running `phpunit` in the repository root.